ES-1085/project-eleanor-and-wriley/Data Cleaning Scripts/Tower Count Data/data/Data Dictionary README.md

 ##Cleaned Data File

 This file will write to whatever filepath is specified in the write_csv command.
+The default name is `towerclean.csv`.
 This should be a long, not wide, data frame with five columns:

 `date` : date of the observation
 `species` :species or grouped species that was observed